Coptic Orthodox Diocese of New York and New England

 The Coptic Orthodox Diocese of New York and New England, also referred to as the Coptic Diocese of New York, is a diocese of the Coptic Orthodox Church of Alexandria.
 It was founded in 2013 and encompasses the states of Connecticut, Maine, Massachusetts, New Hampshire, New York, Rhode Island and Vermont in the United States of America.
-The diocese's first and current bishop is His Grace Bishop David.
+Bishop David was appointed diocesan bishop when the diocese was created.

 History

 Early community

 Coptic Immigration to the United States began in the late 19th and early 20th centuries.
 Most of these early immigrants came on temporary scholarships and education visas, as the National Origins Formula used by the United States at the time barred Egyptians, among other non-Northern Europeans, from becoming US Citizens.
 After the full implementation of the 1965 Immigration Act, the restrictions set forth by the National Origins Formula were repealed and Copts were able to gain entry into the United States with permanent resident status.
 Many Copts thus immigrated to the USA in search of religious freedom, political stability, and economic opportunity.
 By the 1970s, many of those newly immigrated Copts had settled in New York and New England, and their numbers continued to grow as the years went on.
 For many years, the few Coptic churches there were administered by the Archdiocese of North America (which is under the auspices of the Pope of the Coptic Orthodox Church).
 Bishop David, the current bishop of the diocese, had formerly served only as a general bishop in New England under the aforementioned archdiocese for several years, formally under Pope Shenouda III.